 4. Drink More Water

 This may seem like a strange tip since drinking more water would just add more fluid to the body, but this is not the case.
-Drinking water actually helps with ridding oneself of excess fluid in the body.
+Drinking water helps with ridding oneself of excess fluid in the body.
 When dehydrated, the kidneys will hold on to any water or fluid that is in the body to prevent entirely running out.
 Drinking water allows the kidneys to release this excess water, thus not storing extra fluid that isn’t being used for hydrating the body.

 5. Drink Less Caffeine

-Drinking caffeine is known to cause dehydration, which, like stated previously, will cause the kidneys to hang onto excess fluids.
+Drinking caffeine is known to cause dehydration, which, as stated previously, will cause the kidneys to hang onto excess fluids.
 Try to reduce the amount of caffeine ingested per day, which is suggested for pregnancy anyways.